It was the middle of the night when I heard a knock on my door. We all dread this knock. We know it must be something bad. And it was.

 I thought I understood this already, since throughout my career I’ve designed for people navigating complex social challenges—including in the areas of health, legal, and child care.
 But after my father’s death, I really got it.
 I was now living with limitations caused by stress on my own mental health and daily routine.
 I could empathize.

-Part one: memory and stress
+Memory and stress

 I couldn’t even remember to make my daughter toast.